earocorn/osh-docs/docs/osh-node/RPi_Arduino/01_Choosing_A_Sensor.md

     />
 </div>

 Before developing a driver for a sensor, it's always best to obtain as much information as you can about the sensor.
 Let's start by accessing the [KY-032 Specifications](https://arduinomodules.info/ky-032-infrared-obstacle-avoidance-sensor-module/).
+It's always a good start to research the sensor(s) you are building drivers for.

 Upon reviewing the specifications, some important takeaways are: